endymion/BeachAnalytics/site/_posts/2020-05-21-South-Florida-may-see-a-new-outbreak-soon.md

 David Rubin and Paul A. Offit from PolicyLab advise that rural areas that are less densely populated or that are already benefiting from warmer spring temperatures will probably be able to reopen more quickly, as long as the number of cases in their area has sharply reduced.{% cite nytimes:crowding-affects-the-spread %}

 But they say that large, <mark>densely populated cities like Miami need a more cautious plan</mark>.
 For two reasons: <mark>More crowded areas increase the risk of spread</mark>.
 And also because we're learning that <mark>crowding itself may also affect the death rate</mark>.
 You could get sicker and have a <mark>higher risk of dying if you're exposed to more of the virus</mark> because you're in a densely-populated area.
 That's also what seems to have happened during the 1918 Influenza pandemic.{% cite plosone:influenza-dose-may-explain-high-mortailty-in-subsequent-waves %}

+One of the biggest factors in the PolicyLab projections is social distancing, and their model assumes that social distancing levels will remain constant in the future.{% cite poicylab:small-area-projections %}  So, if social distancing levels continue to decrease as South Florida reopens then updates of the model could look even worse for us here.

 In South Florida, we should remember as we make decisions about reopening that nation-wide and state-wide trends and forecasts don't necessarily apply directly to us.
 Because they include a lot of areas where we know that the rate of the spread and the death rate will probably be significantly lower than we will experience here.
 The only forecast model currently available that's aimed at helping us with those decisions for our local community is warning that we may soon see a new outbreak that may be impossible to control.